a-tharva/LaunchEnv/README.md

 ```
 ## Use
 ```
->launch -build workspace_name
+>launch -build <workspace_name>

->launch -a workspace_name
+>launch -a <workspace_name>
- Which program to add this environment: "D:\foo\foo.exe" # or Drag exe to window the path will appear
+Enter name of program to add this environment: foo Enter path of program executable: "D:\foo\foo.exe"   or   Drag exe to window the path will appear

->launch -env workspace_name
+>launch -env <workspace_name>
 ```

 ## Usage